jermware/jermware.github.io/projects/gjPwd.md

 When passwords are generated they are copied to the clipboard of the iOS device and, if [Universal Clipboard](https://support.apple.com/en-gb/guide/mac-help/mchl70368996/mac) is configured correctly, will be copied to the Mac's clipboard.
 This is really useful for generating a password on an iPhone and pasting it into a website on a Mac.

 I use **gjPwd** to generate all of my passwords.
-I find it really useful, but I'm not sure I'll ever release it to the App Store.
+I find it really useful, but I'm not sure I'll ever release it to the [App Store](https://www.apple.com/uk/app-store/).
 Maybe if I rewrite it using [SwiftUI](https://developer.apple.com/xcode/swiftui/).
 We'll see.

 Notes:

 - Written in Swift with UI built using [LBTATools](https://github.com/bhlvoong/LBTATools) v1.0.12.
 - Insprired by **[xkpasswd](https://xkpasswd.net)** from **[Bart Busschots](https://www.bartbusschots.ie)**.
 - First code cut April 2019, code 'complete' November 2019.
-Numerous tweaks since but unlikely to be anymore unless future iOS versions break the app.
+Various tweaks since but unlikely to be anymore unless future iOS versions break the app.
 - Supports system dark and light modes.
 - Password automatically copied to _Universal Clipboard_.
 - Custom stepper based on [GMStepper](https://github.com/gmertk/GMStepper).